Expungement: Sealing criminal records in Minnesota

 2. Sealing court records and records related to an arrest.

-- To be eligible for this expungement option the criminal case must have been resolved in your favor.
+- The criminal was resolved in your favor.
 What this typically means is that you never admitted guilt and there was no guilty verdict by a judge or jury.
 For example, if there was a continuance for dismissal, dismissal of charges, or a not guilty verdict at trial.

-- The expungement request will be granted unless the Court finds the interests to the public and public safety outweigh the disadvantages of not sealing the criminal record.
+- The expungement request will be granted if the judge determines the benefit to you in sealing the records outweigh the interests of the public and public safety.

-- A successful expungement request results in a court order sealing police and law enforcement reports, Bureau of Criminal Apprehension records, and court records, all of which were easily found by employers, landlords, co-workers, and anyone else who may have wanted to look into your background.
+- A successful expungement request can result in a court order sealing police and law enforcement reports, Bureau of Criminal Apprehension records, and court records, all of which were easily found by employers, landlords, co-workers, and anyone else who may have wanted to look into your background before the expungement.

 - This expungement provides all the beneficial and worthwhile relief to allow you to move forward with your life without the constant fear of your past being unfairly used against you.